devzendo/transputer-emulator/README.md

 priority for me.

 ## Project Status
-Last changes in June 2026.
+Last changes in July 2026.

 First release 0.0.1 Midsummer 2019 (13 June 2019) as part of Parachute 0.0.1.